christianebacani/Roadmap/README.md

 ### Coding Challenges using Python and SQL

-This directory includes sub-folders related to `Coding Challenges using Python and SQL` in different platforms such as `LeetCode`, `SQL-Practice`, and `HackerRank`.
+This directory includes sub-folders related to `Coding Challenges using Python and SQL` in different platforms such as `LeetCode`, `SQL-Practice`, `HackerRank`, `Programmiz Pro`, and `Naukri Code 360`.
 Diversifying my knowledge in different area such as solving problems using algorithms, data-analysis, and database management.

 ### Data Engineering Projects